Table of Contents

-- Work capacity: a generic term describing our ability to do perform a larger amount of total work in a certain period of time.
+- Work capacity: a generic term, when this increases it describes our ability to perform a larger amount of total work in a certain period of time.

 - Frequency: a description of how many occasions in any given block of time (typically a week) we do a certain type of training.
 This can relate to training a specific exercise, movement pattern, body part, or training in general.

 - Volume: the total amount of work we perform over a set period of time.
 This can be described in different ways.
 For example, weight * sets * reps * frequency can equal volume.
 Alternatively, one can simply consider the total number of sets that approach failure and ignore both weight used and reps.
 There are multiple ways to track volume.

 - Full body routine: a workout program where we train the full body each session.
 For example, we can train our full body on Monday, Wednesday, and Friday.

 - Split routine: a workout program where we train distinct portions of the body in different workouts.
 For example, we can train our upper body on Monday and Thursday and our lower body on Tuesday and Friday.

 - Microcycle: a short term exercise plan, typically designed over the course of 1 week.